 Accounting figures for municipalities and counties are included in General government revenue and expenditure, reported to Eurostat, IMF and OECD.

-Revised microdata for the period 1991-2000 are saved in the municipality economic database in Oracle.
+Revised microdata for each year from 1972 are saved in the database Linux.

 The statistics give a detailed overview of the municipalities' and county municipalities' financial situation based on the accounting figures.
 It also shows the development of the economic situation both over time and by comparisons among the municipalities and its counterparts.